: 11 days

 - 10 nights incl. breakfast in pre-booked accommodations.

-- 10 days 4WD rental car of your choice, unlimited mileage, CDW, CD-Guide and pick-up/drop-off at the international airport in Keflavík.
+- 10 days 4WD rental car of your choice, unlimited mileage, CDW, two drivers, CD-Guide and pick-up/drop-off at the international airport in Keflavík.

 - VAT and Lodging Tax.